NoggeOomNiel/DataSafe_PIO_Enc_RTC/README.md

 Please Note: This project is still Work In Progress!!!

+30-11-2025 Redesigned the complete project - refactored to eliminate usage of arduino String class.
+Redesigned structure to implement handler classes.
+TODO: Implement propper encrytion for data on SD card.

 Added images and GCODE files for 3D printing the project box.
 Added the installer for the DataSafePlus utility program. (setup.exe and DataSafePlus Installer.msi)